Inverse Square Law for Radiation Skip to main content

 Common Field Calculations

-The most frequent field calculation is: "I measured X mR/hr at distance d&sub1;.
-What is the dose rate at distance d&sub2;?"
-This arises constantly during radiography, source exchanges, leak testing, and emergency response.
+The most frequent field calculation is: "I measured X mR/hr at distance d1.
+What is the dose-rate prompt at distance d2?"
+This arises during radiography, source exchanges, leak testing, and emergency response, but field decisions still require calibrated survey confirmation.

-Example 3: Two survey readings at different distances can verify that the field is behaving as an inverse-square field.
+Example 3: Two survey readings at different distances can help check whether the field behaves like an inverse-square field.
 If you measure 50 mR/hr at 3 meters and 12.5 mR/hr at 6 meters, the ratio is 50/12.5 = 4.0, and (6/3)² = 4.0.
-The readings are consistent.
-If the ratio does not match, investigate: there may be a second source, scatter contribution, or instrument error.
+If the ratio does not match, investigate: there may be a second source, scatter contribution, shielding, collimator leakage, or instrument problem.

 Tip: